Modification-Fair Cluster Editing: Transforming Cluster Graphs

-\appendixproof{lem:cta-nph-abc}{ \begin{proof} By \cref{lem:cta-nph-t}, every clique in a solution graph contains exactly~$t'$ vertices.
-As~$t' = t + A + B + C = t + n^{2d} + n^{3d} + n^{7d}$ and~$t \le 3n^d$, every clique in the solution graph must consist of a small, a medium-sized, and a large clique, otherwise the clique cannot consist of exactly~$t'$ vertices. \end{proof} }
+\begin{lemma} If~$I'$ is a \yes-instance, then every clique in a solution graph~$G'$ consists of a small, a medium-sized, and a large clique. \end{lemma} \begin{proof} By \cref{lem:cta-nph-t}, every clique in a solution graph contains exactly~$t'$ vertices.
+As~$t' = t + A + B + C = t + n^{2d} + n^{3d} + n^{7d}$ and~$t \le 3n^d$, every clique in the solution graph must consist of a small, a medium-sized, and a large clique; otherwise the clique cannot consist of exactly~$t'$ vertices. \end{proof}